-Apart from the obvious impact on the customers of online shopping due to the approaching holiday season, a compromised website whose money and personal it comes as no surprise that Magecart rates would information gets into the hands of cybercriminals, increase as well.
-Magecart attacks can be quite devastating to the targeted companies.
-Due to the loss of confidence While Magecart attacks are not the most flashy or sophisticated forms of cybercrime out there, they have of their clients, these businesses face monetary been successfully used by cybercriminals for years. consequences, since fewer customers equals less Their simplicity works in their favor, using scripts revenue.
-There can also be legal ramifications: for example, in the EU, these companies can find that are relatively straightforward to code, while the themselves in violation of GDPR due to data leaks, myriads of unpatched websites make for easy prey.
-It also seems that the ongoing AI boom might be a boon which can lead to significant fines.
-In a recent report, IBM estimated that the average cost of a data breach to Magecart: researchers have shown that ChatGPT can be abused to write web-skimming scripts, which in 2023 was USD 4.45 million.
+Apart from the obvious impact on the customers of a compromised website whose money and personal information gets into the hands of cybercriminals, Magecart attacks can be quite devastating to the targeted companies.
+Due to the loss of confidence of their clients, these businesses face monetary consequences, since fewer customers equals less revenue.
+There can also be legal ramifications: for example, in the EU, these companies can find themselves in violation of GDPR due to data leaks, which can lead to significant fines.
+In a recent report, IBM estimated that the average cost of a data breach in 2023 was USD 4.45 million.